Life is better in color

 Validation and repair

-Someone gave you an LAS file, but is it valid?
-Find out if it conforms to the standard 100%.
+Is your LAS file valid?
+Find out if it conforms 100% to the standard.
 Or maybe you just want to know if there is a data issue that will cause a problem when you go to use this file in another program.
 LAS Explorer will help you detect and fix errors.

 Latitude and longitude